00 Agent

 In Ian Fleming's James Bond novels and the derived films, the 00 Section of MI6 is considered the secret service's elite.
-A 00 (typically read "double O" and denoted in Fleming's novels by the letters OO rather than the digits 00) is a field agent who holds a licence to kill in the field, at their discretion, to complete any mission.
+A 00 (pronounced "Double O") is a field agent who holds a licence to kill in the field, at their discretion, to complete any mission.
 The novel Moonraker establishes that the section routinely has three agents concurrently; the film series, in Thunderball, establishes a minimum number of nine 00 agents active at that time.

 Inspiration

-The origins of the Double O title may date to Fleming's wartime service.
+The origins of the Double O title may date to Ian Fleming's wartime service.
 According to World War II historian Damien Lewis in his book Churchill's Secret Warriors, agents of the Special Operations Executive (SOE) were given a "0" prefix when they became "zero-rated" upon completion of training in how to kill.
 As part of his role as assistant to the head of naval intelligence, Rear Admiral John Godfrey (himself the inspiration for M), Fleming acted as liaison to the SOE.

+Another theory holds that Fleming, who at one time owned a house in St Margarets Bay outside Dover, was inspired by the local 007 bus route which ran between Canterbury and the Kent coast.
+Having found the codename for his protagonist, it may be that this was then expanded to a host of "00" agents of which Bond was numbered seventh.
+The 007 route still exists to this day, operated by National Express as a coach service between Victoria coach station and Dover.